 The lender will likely require you to have the house appraised.
 The purpose of the appraisal is to make sure that the value of your home is greater than the loan amount.
 If you default on the loan and the lender forecloses, it wants to know it can sell your house for more than the existing loan balance.

 Refinancing is much harder than it once was, for a few reasons.
-Many borrowers have difficulty refinancing because they have insufficient equity, mostly because the value of their property has not returned to an amount that exceeds what they owe on the mortgage.
-Compounding this problem is the fact that in recent years, lenders and mortgage brokers offered creative financing strategies that allowed buyers to finance 100% of the purchase price.
-In those situations, even if buyers have paid down the mortgage, they still have little equity.
+Some borrowers have difficulty refinancing because they have insufficient equity, mostly because the value of their property has not returned to an amount that exceeds what they owe on the mortgage.
 And lenders have become surprisingly strict about how much they'll lend, usually requiring refinancing homeowners to have at least 5-10% equity in the home.

 Another problem is that lenders have made "stated income" loans all but unavailable.
 With stated income loans, borrowers didn't have to provide independent verification of their income.
 Instead, the amount they could borrow was based on the income they claimed to have (hence their nickname, "liar loans").
 These were intended for people who had a hard time verifying income, such as the self-employed.
 But in the real estate bubble of the early 2000s, borrowers used stated income loans to artificially inflate their income to qualify for bigger mortgages.
 Unless their income or equity have increased substantially, borrowers currently holding this type of loan will have a hard time qualifying for more traditional refinance mortgages for similar amounts.

 1 | 2